 If you are considering hiring a foreign worker, follow these four steps:

 Apply for certification from the U.S. Department of Labor (DOL).
-To complete this application, you have to provide proof that you need a foreign worker, that you can pay them appropriately, and that you meet the criteria for the applicable foreign labor certification program.
+To complete this application, you must provide proof that you need a foreign worker, can pay them appropriately and meet the applicable foreign labor certification program criteria.

-The hiring process for foreign workers will look a little different from the typical hiring process you use for U.S. citizens.
-Keep this in mind as you post on job boards, review resumes, and conduct job candidate interviews.
+The hiring process for foreign workers will look slightly different from the typical hiring process for U.S. citizens.
+Keep this in mind as you post on job boards, review resumes and conduct interviews with candidates.
 The overall process can also take much longer.
-The candidate will need to be approved for their visa before you can officially hire them, and this paperwork could take a while.
+The candidate will need to be approved for their visa before you can officially hire them, and completing this paperwork could take a while.

 Your foreign national employee will need a work visa from U.S. Citizenship and Immigration Services before they can legally work in the United States.
-If they already have one, you can verify their work authorization with Form I-9.
-If they don't, you may have to sponsor their work visa, which will take a lot more time and effort on your part.
+You can verify their work authorization with Form I-9 if they already have one.
+If they don’t, you may have to sponsor their work visa, which will take a lot more time and effort.

 Address all tax laws that apply to your company and the foreign worker.
 For example, foreign workers in the U.S. will need a Social Security number and be subject to payroll taxes.